-Action Description Install and configure Exchange Server on the first cluster node Take the Exchange service group offline on the primary site; otherwis the wizard will prompt you to take the service group offline Ensure that the disk group and volumes are mounted on the first node Follow the pre-installation, installation, and post-installation procedure for the first node on the secondary site The pre- and post-installation procedures require running the Exchange Setup Wizard for VCS See "Installing Exchange 2007 on a secondary site" on page 255.
-Install and configure Exchange Server on the second or additional failover nodes Ensure that the disk group and volumes are mounted on the second or additional node Follow the pre-installation, installation, and post-installation procedures for additional nodes See "Installing Exchange on additional nodes (secondary site)" on page 260.
-Clone the service group configuration Clone the service group configuration from the primary to the secondary situsing the DR wizard See "Cloning the service group configuration on to the secondary site using the DR wizard" on page 261.
-Configure replication and global clustering, or configure global clustering only (Volume Replicator replication) Use the wizard to configure replication and global clustering (EMC SRDF replication) Set up replication and then use the wizard to configure the SRDF resource and global clustering (Hitachi TrueCopy) Set up replication and then use the wizard to configure the HTC resource and global clustering (Other array-based replication) Use the wizard to configure global clustering, and then set up replication See "Configuring replication and global clustering" on page 265.
-Verify the disaster recover configuration Verify that the secondary site has been fully configured for disaster recovery See "Verifying the disaster recovery configuration" on page 289.
-(Optional) Add secure communication Add secure communication between local clusters within the global cluster (optional task) See "Establishing secure communication within the global cluster (optional)" on page 291.
-(Optional) Add additional DR sites Optionally, add additional DR sites to a Volume Replicator environment See "Adding multiple DR sites (optional)" on page 293.
+Action Description Start running the DR wizard Review prerequisites for the DR wizard Start the DR wizard and make the initial selections required for each task: selecting a primary site system, the service group, the secondary site system, and the replication method See "Configuring disaster recovery with the DR wizard" on page 233.
+Clone the storage configuration (Volume (Volume Replicator replication option) Replicator replication only) Clone the storage configuration on the secondary site using the DR wizard See "Cloning the storage on the secondary site using the DR wizard (Volume Replicator replication option)" on page 236.
+Create temporary storage for application (EMC SRDF, Hitachi TrueCopy, or GCO only replication option) installation (other replication methods) Use the DR wizard to create temporary storage for installation on the secondary site See "Creating temporary storage on the secondary site using the DR wizard (array-based replication)" on page 240.
+Install and configure Exchange Server on the first cluster node Take the Exchange service group offline on the primary site; otherwise, the wizard will prompt you to take the service group offline Ensure that the disk group and volumes are mounted on the first node Follow the pre-installation, installation, and post-installation procedures for the first node on the secondary site The pre- and post-installation procedures require running the Exchange Setup Wizard for VCS See "Installing Exchange 2007 on a secondary site" on page 245.
+Install and configure Exchange Server on the second or additional failover nodes Ensure that the disk group and volumes are mounted on the second or additional node Follow the pre-installation, installation, and post-installation procedures for additional nodes See "Installing Exchange on additional nodes (secondary site)" on page 250.
+Clone the service group configuration Clone the service group configuration from the primary to the secondary site using the DR wizard See "Cloning the service group configuration from the primary site to the secondary site" on page 251.

-Action Description Handling service group dependencies after failover If your environment includes dependent service groups, review the considerations for bringing the service groups online after failover to the secondary site See "Recovery procedures for service group dependencies" on page 293.
+Table 2-15 Configuring the secondary site for disaster recovery (continued) Action Description Configure replication and global clustering, or configure global clustering only (Volume Replicator replication) Use the wizard to configure replication and global clustering (EMC SRDF replication) Set up replication and then use the wizard to configure the SRDF resource and global clustering (Hitachi TrueCopy) Set up replication and then use the wizard to configure the HTC resource and global clustering (Other array-based replication) Use the wizard to configure global clustering, and then set up replication See "Configuring replication and global clustering" on page 255.
+Verify the disaster recover configuration Verify that the secondary site has been fully configured for disaster recovery See "Verifying the disaster recovery configuration" on page 279.
+(Optional) Add secure communication Add secure communication between local clusters within the global cluster (optional task) See "Establishing secure communication within the global cluster (optional)" on page 281.
+(Optional) Add additional DR sites Optionally, add additional DR sites to a Volume Replicator environment See "Adding multiple DR sites (optional)" on page 283.
+Handling service group dependencies after failover If your environment includes dependent service groups, review the considerations for bringing the service groups online after failover to the secondary site

-Table 2-17 Configuring the secondary site for disaster recovery (continued)
+Table 2 15 Configuring the secondary site for disaster recovery (continued)